mbi6245/HMSBootCamp/README.md

     1. Write a title for the key (e.g. bootcampkey) in the **Title** text box
 1. Confirm correct setup of the key by running `ssh -T git@github.com` and see official GitHub [documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection) for the following steps.

+*Setup adapted from official GitHub documentation, feel free to follow these [steps](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) if you would like to do so instead*

 ### Starting the Assignment

-*Adapted from this stackoverflow post, feel free to follow these [steps](https://stackoverflow.com/a/44076938) if you would like to do so instead*

 1. Create a new repository at [github.com](https://github.com) by clicking the green **New** button.
     1. Fill in the **Repository name** box with: HMSBootCamp